-See: Fact Sheet 20 — Migration Program planning levels
+See: Fact sheet 20 — Migration Program planning levels

 Delivery of a balanced Migration Program, in line with the Australian Government's objectives, requires careful management.
 Where demand for places in the Migration Program exceeds the number of places available, there are a number of mechanisms available to the government to assist in managing the flow of applications and to ensure visa grants are in line with the annual planning level.
 These include cap and queue mechanisms, cap and cease provisions, suspension of processing, priority processing and adjusting the points test pass mark.

-Under section 85 of the Migration Act 1958, the Minister for Immigration and Citizenship has the power to 'cap' or limit the number of visas which can be granted each year in a particular visa subclass.
+Under section 85 of the Migration Act 1958, the Minister for Immigration and Border Protection has the power to 'cap' or limit the number of visas which can be granted each year in a particular visa subclass.
 Capping ensures the planning levels for various migration categories, decided by the government for each Migration Program year, are not exceeded.

 This limit, or cap, applies only for the Migration Program year in which it is introduced.
 When a cap is reached, no further visas will be granted in that visa class in the program year.
 Although a visa can no longer be granted until the start of the new program year, processing of applications continues and applicants who meet the requirements applicants then wait in a queue for visa grant consideration in a following year, subject to places becoming available.